Evilazaro/contoso-arch-center/_docs/building-blocks-docs/es-lz/es-lz.md

 permalink: /es-lz/
 ---

-# Enterprise-scale Accelerator Landing Zone
+# Contoso Enterprise-scale Accelerator Landing Zone

 The Enterprise-scale architecture provides prescriptive guidance coupled with Azure best practices, and it follows design principles across the critical design areas for organizations to define their Azure architecture.
 It will continue to evolve alongside the Azure platform and is ultimately defined by the various design decisions that organizations must make to define their Azure journey.